 How would you feel if you knew you were a wonderful writer but the only way you could express yourself was through modern dance?
-What would you do if you have to recite your report card comments by memory to each and every parent?
+What would you do if you had to recite your report card comments by memory to each and every parent?
 How would you feel if you were given the choice to write your report cards any way YOU want?
 (Ours would be invisible!)

+Wouldn’t that be amazing?
+Wouldn’t that make you want to write the best report cards the world has ever seen?
 So why are we so determined as teachers that there’s only one way to assess our students?
 Why can’t they have choices too?

 What if you allowed to students to pick the type of assessment they wanted to do as long as they still showed you how well they understand?

 Providing Choices is One Way to Differentiate Your Instruction

 The idea behind providing choice is not to give students all the choices all the time.
 In fact, we recommend limiting the number of choices (or you’ll have students that just cannot decide).
 We recommend creating two options for a task and letting students choose between just those two (or three once they are pretty good at making the right choice for them).